waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **EVERSTONE:** Received from Professor Elm.
 Prevents a Pokémon holding it from evolving.
 *   **PSNCUREBERRY:** Found on Route 33.

 # IV.
+Story Progression

+## A. Confirmed Leads
+*   **The Charcoal Man:** A Youngster at (6, 9) in Azalea Town mentioned that the 'CHARCOAL MAN's POKéMON can CUT down trees.'
+This is a strong lead for getting HM Cut and likely progressing through Ilex Forest.
+He is almost certainly in the Charcoal Kiln.
+*   **Kurt's Intervention:** Kurt has confirmed TEAM ROCKET is cutting off SLOWPOKETAILs at the well to sell them.
+He has run off to the well to confront them himself.
+This is the trigger to advance the plot.

-Story Clues & Hints
+## B. Past Clues & Hints
 *   **Strange Tree:** Gramps in the Route 36 Gatehouse mentioned a 'strange tree' blocking a road, which might be why fewer people are visiting the Ruins of Alph.
 This could be the path forward.
-*   **Azalea Town Trouble:** Multiple NPCs have confirmed SLOWPOKE have disappeared and a Team Rocket grunt is blocking the well.
-*   **Kurt the Ballmaker:** A Teacher in Azalea mentioned a man named KURT who makes special Poké Balls.
-This house is likely his.

 # V. Critical Failures & Lessons Learned
-*   **Data Management Deferral:** I have a pattern of deferring critical data management tasks (like marking warps or updating my notepad) instead of performing them immediately, especially on Azalea Pokecenter 2F.
+*   **Data Management Deferral:** I have a pattern of deferring critical data management tasks (like marking warps or updating my notepad) instead of performing them immediately.
 This is a violation of core directives and must be corrected.
 I must act immediately on new information.
 *   **Tool Distrust:** I have repeatedly failed to trust my `find_path_to_target` tool's output, assuming it was broken when it correctly identified blocked paths (e.g., by NPCs).
 I must trust my tool's output and analyze the map more carefully before assuming a bug.
 *   **HM moves can be used even if the Pokémon is fainted.** This is a key mechanic learned from the Gentleman in the Charcoal Kiln.
 *   **stun_npc Tool Correction:** I previously believed `stun_npc` was a hallucination.
 This was a critical failure to consult my available tools list. `stun_npc` is a real tool and can be used to freeze NPCs.